-Debt management aims at helping people to manage their debt.
+Debt management aims at helping people to manage debts.
 A debt management plan is agreed between the person in debt and a creditor or debt management company.
 It helps you pay off your debt at a more affordable rate by making reduced monthly payments.

-A Debt Management Plan (DMP) helps you manage multiple debts with one monthly payment.
+A Debt Management Plan (DMP) helps you manage multiple debts such as credit card and other loan repayments with one monthly payment.
 It is designed to help you pay your debts off in affordable installments.

 An outside company or organization will set up and manage your Debt Management Plan (DMP).
-Before preparing your plan, the DMP provider will help you in putting together a budget.
-It will show you the amount you can afford to pay off your debts, after covering your living expenses and priority payments.
+Before preparing your plan, the DMP provider will give you debt advice and help you in putting together a budget.
+They will show you the amount you can afford to pay off your debts, after covering your living expenses and priority payments.
 They will negotiate with your creditors to set up a new repayment plan for you.

 Normally, the amount that remains after covering your essential costs will be shared fairly among your creditors.
-You will make a monthly payment to the DMP provider, then they will pass the right amounts to your creditors.
+You will make a monthly payment to the Debt Management Plan provider, then they will pass the right amounts to your creditors.

 Unlike debt consolidation, where you combine your debts by taking out a new loan, in debt management, you don't need to take out any loan.
 Debt management is the process of repaying your debt using creditor concession.
-A DMP will allow you to create a long-term plan of repaying your existing loans.
+A DMP will allow you to create a long-term plan of repaying your existing loans and credit card debts.

 There are providers who don't charge anything to their customers.
 These are usually charitable organisations, supported by the credit companies and banks directly.
 An initial call/interview to assess your needs and advice with what help you need is common practice.
-Check out National Debtline, StepChange and Payplan for some free information.
+Check out National Debtline, StepChange and Payplan for some free information and debt advice as a first step, before you commit to pay any debt management company for help managing debt.

 You will find some non-profit organisations offering debt management plans.
 Remember, they too are in the business to make money.
-These companies usually have a different way of distributing their earnings.
+A debt management company usually has a different way of distributing its earnings.
 Sometimes, they will charge a modest monthly fee.
 Paid DMP providers often argue they serve customer interest better.
 This is because they are paid by the debtor and not the credit providers.

 All agencies have to go through a rigorous process for them to get certified.
 Before doing business with any of them, ensure that they are reputable.
 Check that they have good customer relations, and send payments to the creditors on time.